PatrickDaMoose/Day-23-Turtle-Crossing/README.md

 car_manager.py -- Class that defines the process of looping and creating car objects for the player to navigate through scoreboard.py -- Simple class that creates a text window using a turtle object.

+I created this utilizing PyCharm as my IDE and the turtle, and random packages.

 I am always trying to improve so if theres any notes please let me know!